fayfayMN/Burn-Care-Equity-Analysis-ROI/README.md

 ---

 ## 📂 Repository Structure

-* `Burn_Care_ROI_Engine.ipynb`: The core engine for financial modeling and state-level data integration.
+* `Burn_Care_ROI_Engine.ipynb`: The core engine for data integration and state-level access analysis.
 * `Visualizations`: Interactive maps showing the "Burn Deserts" and the proposed Tele-Burn Hub network.

 ---

 ## 🏆 Hackathon Recognition

 Our team (Team 13) was awarded **First Place** for our impactful analysis of geographic disparities.
 This repository showcases the specific data infrastructure I built to support that winning vision.

 > "19 teams.
 90+ participants.
 One shared belief that better data leads to better care.
 Here's what our winners discovered: